CEO/CIO / FOUNDER

 Skip earned his Bachelor's Degree from Utah State University before serving as an officer in the United States Marine Corps from 1965 to 1970.

 DIRECTOR OF RESEARCH

 SENIOR PORTFOLIO MANAGER

-Her current responsibilities include the oversight of CFI’s credit assessment and monitoring practices.
-In this capacity she researches, evaluates, and monitors client assets; performs impact analyses on regulatory, judicial and legislative issues; and maintains CFI’s extensive credit database.
+Her primary responsibilities include 1) oversight of CFI’s credit assessment and monitoring practices.
+In this capacity she researches, evaluates, and monitors client assets; performs impact analyses on regulatory, judicial and legislative issues; and maintains CFI’s extensive credit database, 2) surveillance of the firm’s monthly valuation process, identifying pricing inaccuracies relative to market considerations, and 3) administration of CFI’s year-end tax reports including management of the amortization/accretion process on municipal securities, both tax-exempt and taxable.
 Additionally, she routinely interfaces with clients with regard to their portfolio assets, investment strategies, and other needs.